What is Intent to Proceed (ITP)?

 Track progress

 Monitor order-out status through the loan’s tasks and updates.
-See Tracking
+See Tracking loan updates for details.

 Why ITP matters for speed of closing